Underdetermination in Classic and Modern Tests of General Relativity: Underdetermination and Theory Equivalence

 Underdetermination of theory by evidence comes in different stripes. `Weak underdetermination' (also known as `transient underdetermination') refers to underdetermination with respect to the currently available data \parencite[p.~246]{Ladyman2001-LADUPO-2}.
 This occurs between distinct theories that give different predictions for at least some empirical phenomena.
 However, these predictions either have not yet been tested or cannot currently be tested, meaning that such underdetermination could conceivably be broken in the future.
 This is a familiar theme in current gravitational research, and in particular within cosmology.
-For example, the standard model of cosmology, dubbed the $\Lambda$CDM (`$\Lambda$ cold dark matter') model, describes a universe completely consistent with the FLRW (Friedmann-Lemaitre-Robertson-Walker) solution of GR.
+For example, the standard model of cosmology, dubbed the $\Lambda$CDM (`Lambda-cold dark matter') model, describes a universe completely consistent with the FLRW (Friedmann-Lemaitre-Robertson-Walker) solution of GR.
 Yet, puzzles concerning the nature of dark matter and dark energy have led cosmologists to explore a vast number of theories which explain $\Lambda$ and/or CDM, in ways that modify the typical understanding of these entities within a GR framework.
-A few (amongst many) examples include Brans-Dicke gravity, $f(R)$ gravity, quintessence, and certain relativistic extensions of modified Newtonian dynamics (MOND).\footnote{See \textcite{Clifton:2011jh, Joyce:2016vqv} for some physics reviews on various modified gravity proposals and \textcite{DuerrWolf, Martens:2020lto} for some relevant philosophical analysis.} Another cosmological example can be found in examining attempts to model the early universe, where there are a number of theoretical frameworks in play such as inflation, bouncing cosmologies, and string gas cosmology.\footnote{See \textcite{Guth:2013sya, Ijjas:2015hcc, Brandenberger:2016vhg} for physics discussions of these theories and \textcite{DawidManuscript-DAWIIC, Wolf:2022yvd, WolfMeta} for philosophical analyses of some of the extra-empirical philosophical issues at play in these debates.} These theories can and do give rise to distinct predictions that differentiate them from each other, but current observational constraints are consistent with a number of possibilities.
+A few (amongst many) examples include Brans-Dicke gravity, $f(R)$ gravity, quintessence, and certain relativistic extensions of modified Newtonian dynamics (MOND).\footnote{See \textcite{Clifton:2011jh, Joyce:2016vqv, Wolf:2023uno} for physics discussion on various modified gravity and dark energy proposals aimed at accounting for the current epoch of accelerating expansion and \textcite{DuerrWolf, Martens:2020lto} for some philosophical analysis on dark matter and modified gravity.} Another cosmological example can be found in examining attempts to model the early universe, where there are a number of theoretical frameworks in play such as inflation, bouncing cosmologies, and string gas cosmology.\footnote{See \textcite{Guth:2013sya, Ijjas:2015hcc, Brandenberger:2016vhg} for physics discussions of these theories and \textcite{DawidManuscript-DAWIIC, Wolf:2022yvd, WolfMeta, WolfDuerr} for philosophical analyses of some of the extra-empirical philosophical issues at play in these debates.} These theories can and do give rise to distinct predictions that differentiate them from each other, but current observational constraints are consistent with a number of possibilities.
 The hope is that future observations will break this underdetermination.